ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Introduction

-However, collecting such a large volume of data on real robots is prohibitively expensive.
-For instance, RT-1 required 17 months to accumulate 130K episodes~\citep{brohan2022rt}, which is a level of resource commitment unfeasible for most research labs.
-Although simulation data can help bridge this gap, significant high-dimensional visual discrepancies between simulated and real environments, known as the Sim2Real gap, pose additional challenges.
-While prior efforts have aimed to enhance performance using various visual generalization techniques, each method comes with its drawbacks.
-Some demand unobstructed third-person perspectives~\citep{yuan2024learning}, some consume substantial computational resources~\citep{shridhar2023perceiver, ahn2022can}.
-These requirements can impede real-time processing and practical deployment on resource-limited robotic platforms.
+Unfortunately, existing robotic action trajectories for embodied foundation models is significantly more scarce on the internet compared to image datasets.
+And collecting such large data on real robots to achieve spatial generalization is prohibitively expensive.
+For example, RT-1 spends 17 months accumulating 130K episodes~\citep{brohan2022rt}, a level of resource commitment that is unfeasible for most researchers.
+Although simulation data can help bridge this gap, significant high-dimensional visual discrepancies between simulated and real environments, known as the Sim2Real gap, also pose additional challenges.
+While prior efforts have aimed to enhance performance using various visual generalization techniques, each method has limitations.
+Some require unobstructed third-person perspectives~\citep{yuan2024learning}, while others demand substantial computational resources~\citep{shridhar2023perceiver, ahn2022can}.
+These constraints hinder real-time processing and practical deployment on resource-limited robotic platforms.